redis/redis-doc/commands/zremrangebyscore.md

 @complexity

-O(log(N))+O(M) with N being the number of elements in the sorted set and M the number of elements removed by the operation_
+O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements removed by the operation.

-Remove all the elements in the sorted set at key with a score between _min_ and _max_ (including elements with score equal to min or max).
+Removes all elements in the sorted set stored at `key` with a score between `min` and `max` (inclusive).

+Since version 2.1.6, `min` and `max` can be exclusive, following the syntax of `ZRANGEBYSCORE`.

 @return

 @integer-reply: the number of elements removed.